How To Cook Couscous

 Purchase the right couscous: For this recipe, you’re looking for fine couscous and not the pearl version.
 You can find it in many supermarkets as well as Middle Eastern and Mediterranean shops.

-Measure and keep the ratio: The ratio of water to couscous is 1:1, meaning for every one cup of dry couscous, you need one cup of hot water.
+Measure and keep the ratio: As noted above, the ratio of water to couscous is always 1:1, meaning for every one cup of dry couscous, you need one cup of hot water.
+Don’t stray from this ratio!

-Fluff before serving: Using a fork, fluff the couscous once it’s ready, this would separate the pieces and makes the texture better!
+Fluff before serving: Using a fork, fluff the couscous once it’s ready.
+This helps you separate the pieces and avoid clumping for a finer texture!

 Leftovers: Store the leftovers in an airtight container and keep refrigerated for up to 3 days.
 You can reheat it in a small saucepan over medium heat.
 Add 2 tablespoon water to avoid the couscous getting too dry.